Welcome to the Corrections Center of Northwest Ohio

 How do I apply to become a Corrections Officer?

 In order to become a professional Corrections Officer at CCNO, you must first submit a completed application and criminal/traffic history authorization form to the CCNO administrative offices.
-Applications are available in the CCNO lobby between the hours of 7:00 a.m. and 8:00 p.m.
+Applications are available in the CCNO lobby.
 CCNO offices are located at: 03151 County Road 24.25, Stryker, Ohio 43557-9418.

 Included in this summary is an Employment Application and a Request for Criminal/Traffic History Check.
 Please feel free to print out a copy of these documents.
-After you have completed the necessary forms, please mail or hand deliver them to the above address.
-Please mark the applications to the attention of the Human Resources Manager.
-We cannot accept applications via e-mail as all signatures need to be originals for our applications.
+After you have completed the necessary forms, please submit electronically (instructions above), email, mail or hand deliver them to the above address.
+If mailed or hand delivered, please mark the applications to the attention of the Human Resources Manager.
+Completed applications can be emailed (along with a scan/photo of your driver's license) to firstname.lastname@example.org.

 Criminal History Check

 Initial interviews will be conducted by CCNO on an as needed basis.
 The initial interview is an attempt to ascertain your suitability to the field of corrections.
 Interviews are normally conducted by a panel of CCNO supervisory and/or management employees.
-Here again, minimum cut off scores must be met in order to be considered for future employment.
+Minimum cut off scores must be met in order to be considered for future employment.

 Upon recommendation of the interviewing committee, a background investigation will be conducted.
 A background investigation includes the verification of your work history and personal reference checks.
 A negative reference may eliminate a candidate from future consideration for employment.